 Student emergency funds at the University at Buffalo seek to award grants to eligible students who are experiencing an unforeseen hardship that could impact their ability to remain enrolled in school.
 Temporary financial assistance is available for immediate and current emergency situations.
 Examples of qualifying emergency situations include:

 Response time may vary depending on which option you choose.
 Student Conduct and Advocacy will respond to all completed applications within 2-5 business days.

 Grants can be used for a variety of expenses that are necessary to support a student’s well-being.
 Examples of eligible expenses include:

-There are two emergency funds available to students.
-Each fund has a unique application and set of criteria.
+There are two emergency funds available to students and each has a unique application and set of criteria.
 Students should review emergency fund options and may apply to one fund that best meets their need.